rankun203/paste-bin/README.md

 This tool is not meant for permanent content hosting, in fact it only keeps the data for 1min (configurable for dev purpose)

-No requests are logged, ever.
+No request data is logged, ever.

 ## Save Data